IP127000/yoloe_demo/README.md

 # yoloe_demo
 a demo of yoloe, including gradio app demo , yoloe inference and train
 ## Capabilities
-Unlike traditional CV detection models, YOLOE is capable of abstract semantic detection, such as identifying a "person who needs help."
+Unlike traditional CV detection models, YOLOE is capable of abstract semantic detection, such as identifying a "person who needs help"
 It can be applied in security surveillance and home monitoring scenarios

 <img src="images/example_1.webp" width="50%" alt="person who need help">